biocarl/til-biocarl/README.md

 # 📅 02.10.2022 java: oop: polymorphism: What is the difference between interface and an abstract class?
 - they both
   - can not be instantiated
   - contain static variables
 - but an interface
 - can only contain abstract methods (not considering default methods since Java 8), abstract classes commonly contain also methods with implementation
   - no instance instance variables (abstract class can have instance variables)
   - interface also can’t have a constructor

-- java: What is purpose of default methods in interfaces?
+# 📅 02.10.2022 java: oop: polymorphism: What is purpose of default methods in interfaces?
 - default methods allows for having a method body (not abstract anymore)
 - advantages
 -  Before Java 8, all classes implementing a interface would break if a new method was added since abstract methods need to be implemented, default method is offering a fallback for that method if it was not overwritten yet